pythonic IoT and data-acquisition runtime

 The Internet of Things (IoT) landscape is deeply fragmented.
 Firmware engineers write device code in C/C++, data scientists live in Python, and software engineers handle networking in rigorous, formal environments, juggling multiple protocols, data formats, and API definitions.
 Connecting these worlds is hard, and the friction often shows up as brittle glue code, misunderstandings, and knowledge gaps.

-hololinked was created to eliminate this knowledge overlap, through systematic beginner friendly approach, yet maintaining interoperability and building with extensible components.
+hololinked was created to address this (in python), through a systematic beginner friendly approach, yet maintaining interoperability and building with extensible components.

 hololinked is fully maintained in open source under the Apache 2.0 license — and always will be!
 Leave us a star on GitHub.